We’ve all heard the negative connotations: greedy, immoral, opportunistic. No wonder so many people ask, "Is capitalism evil?"

 Is the American economy doomed or can we reverse this downhill slope?

 John Mackey’s solution is simple: encourage capitalism.

-And he’s not talking about “Crapitalism” where people exploit government for special favors and advantages.
+To be clear, he’s not talking about “Crapitalism” where people exploit the government for special favors and advantages.

 No, he’s talking about Conscious Capitalism.
-He’s talking about:
+That is to say, he’s talking about: